-Tigers crush Royals, cruise to third straight win
+'Good baseball': Zimmermann locks in, Tigers erupt in romp

 Set up by the precise command of his fastball, Zimmermann was able to get the Royals hitters to chase both his slider and curveball.
 He induced 13 swings and misses (six by the slider) and got 16 called strikes.

+“I think I was setting (the slider) up pretty good,” he said.
+“I was able throw inside to left-handers and right-handers and when I do that, it’s makes the slider much better.
+I had pretty good command of all four pitches.
+It was just one of those nights when it’s fun to be out there.”

-He pitched six shutout innings, then he hit Alcides Escobar on the wrist leading off the seventh, on an 0-2 pitch.
+He pitched six shutout innings, then he hit Alcides Escobar on the wrist leading off the seventh on an 0-2 pitch.
 Escobar left the game, replaced by Ramon Torres.
 Zimmermann got the next two batters, but gave up a first-pitch double to the right-center field gap to Whit Merrifield, scoring Torres and ending his night.

-In five career starts against the Royals, Zimmermann has a 1.42 ERA.

-Eric Hosmer launched a long home run to right off Warwick Saupold in the eighth.
+It was an encouraging bounce-back effort after he had struggled mightily in his three starts prior to the All-Star break (14 runs in 12.2 innings).

+“I was working on a few things, but the time off really helped,” Zimmermann said.
+“I felt much stronger out there and I was able to locate.
+I did tweak a few things, though.
+I just hope I continue to pitch well.”

 Twitter: @cmccosky